 What is Title VI?

 Title VI centers are essential to the development of American expertise in critical languages and cultures, as well as to fostering international education.
-In awarding the grants, the Department of Education designated eight HLS programs as National Resource Centers:
+In awarding the grants, the Department of Education designated six HLS programs as National Resource Centers:

 - African Studies Program